 Broadwick Street – where the great Romantic poet and visionary William Blake was born and grew up.

-Whether you’re looking for a cool, pavement cafe for brunch, a traditional British boozer, incredible global cuisine or the best bars around, you’ll find it all in the weave of Soho streets.
+What are the best restaurants to try in Soho?
+That all depends whether you’re looking for a cool, pavement cafe for brunch, a traditional British gastropub, incredible global cuisine or the best restaurants and bars in town.
+You’ll find it all in the weave of Soho streets.

 The Shakespeare’s Head is a proper British pub serving up classic English grub like sausage rolls, steak and ale pie and, of course, fish and chips.
 It dates back to 1735 and was owned by distant relatives of The Bard himself.